polarvis/polarvis.github.io/_pages/dashboard.md

 <br />

-## The PolarVis Polarisation Dashboard
+## The PolarVis Election Dashboard

 This interactive dashboard visualizes and analyzes social media dynamics related to climate change messages featuring visual content, published in the lead-up to the 2021 German federal election.
 It explores a dataset of approximately 84,000 social media posts from Instagram, Facebook, and Twitter, each containing at least one image.